Identifying the Location

 What I have found is that in articles describing locations in and around town, the word "behind" has been used to describe a site or event that is further from the centre of town than the site being used as the reference e.g., "the Watch House is located behind the Railway Hotel", indicating the Watch House is not only behind but is also further away from the centre of town then the Railway Hotel is.

-Figure 1 - Cropped area of the 1859 Plan showing proposed allotment boundaries for the
+Figure 1 - Cropped area of the 1859 Plan showing proposed allotment boundaries for the Town,

-and the cemetery and slaughtering yards
+the location of the cemetery and slaughtering yards and the Surveyors Table

 All subsequent plans produced in 1859 and 1860 show the cemetery in the same position, this is the result of copying from the original 1859 map and the area not being re-surveyed, these later maps show the shape of the cemetery and the slaughter yards but none note them by name.
 Later charting plans do not show the cemetery.